 The good news is there are several things an organization can do to protect itself from targeted attacks.
 There are three levels of protection: fundamental, advanced and proactive.

 Fundamental security includes measures such as antivirus and antimalware, antispam and antiphishing, plus cloud-powered network and endpoint security.
-Web application protection, a firewall, and intrusion detection and preventions systems are also part of fundamental security.
+Web application protection, a firewall, and intrusion detection and prevention systems are also part of fundamental security.

-Advanced security includes log inspection and patch management in addition to application control, whitelisting, integrity monitoring and data loss prevention.
+Advanced security includes log inspection and patch management in addition to application control, whitelisting, integrity monitoring, and data loss prevention.

-Proactive security involves network threat detection, sandboxing and a proactive virtual patching strategy.
+Proactive security involves network threat detection, sandboxing, and a proactive virtual patching strategy.